Thank you for your interest in giving to Grace Church.

 If you have any questions about our financial management, please do not hesitate to ask.

-If you have any questions about giving or Grace Church’s finances please chat to one of the Site Leaders on a Sunday morning or contact Darren in our church office.
+If you have any questions about giving or Grace Church’s finances please chat to one of the Site Leaders on a Sunday morning or contact Simon Taylor in our church office.